 The shine of gold is irresistible for many of us and the onset of the festive season is just another excuse to indulge in buying gold.
-India does not produce any gold and imports for the current financial year have surpassed previous years in terms of value.
-Between April and September 2021, India has imported gold worth $35 billion between April and June 2023.
+India does not produce any gold and has imported gold worth $35 billion between April and June 2023.

 Whatever the reason, buying gold needs to be thought through rather than an indulgent activity.

 With marriage and festive season starting, this is hardly going to be easy, but here are some reasons why you need to be careful.

 If you are buying purely for ornamental reasons and not as an inflation hedge or security in uncertain times, the price you pay will not matter.

 It’s only when the dual role of gold comes into play that the price becomes important.